cmosig/sentle/README.md

 sen.save_as_zarr("my_cube.zarr")
 ```
 Alternatively, you can call `sen.da.compute()` and use the generated cube directly, without saving it to your drive.

+## Questions you may (or should?) have

+#### Where can I watch the progress of the download?
+Upon class initialization, `sentle` prints a link to a [dask dashboard](https://docs.dask.org/en/latest/dashboard.html).
+Check the bottom right pane in the Status tab for a progress bar.
+A variety of other stats are also visible there.
+If you are working on a remote machine you may need to use [port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) to access the remote dashboard.

+#### How do I scale this program?
+Increase the number of workers using the `num_workers` parameter when setting up the `Sentle` class.
+You should plan with about 8GB of memory per worker at peak times.

 ## Contributing